Pestilence, vermin on the verge on madness,

 The sirens you hear at night are the wails of those they mangle,

 the pleas of the dying as they’re eaten alive,

 consumed by the cannibal kings of today:

-the small men, the small women, the regents of civilization.
+the small men, the petty women, the regents of civilization.

 Peel your eyes, unplug your ears, and you’ll hear their